Inshou/saleor/docs/architecture/money.rst

 In Saleor's codebase, money amounts exist either as `Money` or `TaxedMoney` instances.

-`Money` is a type representing amount of money in specific currency: 100 USD is represented by `Money(100, 'USD')`.
+`Money` is a type representing amount of money in specific currency: 100 RUB is represented by `Money(100, 'RUB')`.
 This type doesn't hold any additional information useful for commerce but, unlike `Decimal`, it implements safeguards and checks for calculations and comparisons of monetary values.

 Money amounts are stored on model using `MoneyField` that provides its own safechecks on currency and precision of stored amount.